Publishers are considered to be content contributors with subject matter expertise.

 Publishers are required to promptly approve publication requests from their authors. (see Publishing content for more information on the process)

-When a publishers edits or creates content, they do not require approval.
-A publishers content goes live immediately (pending the once hourly sync).
+When a publishers edits content, they do not require approval.
+A publishers content updates go live immediately (pending the once hourly sync).

 The main difference between the author role and the publisher role is the level of responsibility.
-As a publisher, if there is an issue with the accuracy of the content on your site, or the content does not adhere to Web Content Guidelines, the you are ultimately responsible.
+As a publisher, if there is an issue with the accuracy of the content on your site, or the content does not adhere to Web Content Guidelines, the publisher is ultimately responsible.

 Publishers (generally) have the final say on what content is appropriate for their site.
 They are also responsible for making sure their site is well maintained.
 A well maintained site is one delivers relevant, up to date and non-conflicting information.
 You should periodically (at least every six months) review all pages on your site to make sure they are up to date.
 This also applies to all files in the library.